-The Department will submit to the HMO for a 30 business day review/comment period, any BadgerCare Plus and/or Medicaid SSI and HMO audits, HMO report card, HMO Member Satisfaction Reports, or any other BadgerCare Plus and/or Medicaid SSI HMO studies the Department releases to the public that identifies the HMO by name.
-The HMO may request an extension and the Department will exercise reasonable discretion in making the determination to waive the 30 business day review/comment requirement.
+The Department will provide HMOs a 30 calendar day review period for HMO audits, HMO report cards, HMO Member Satisfaction Reports, or any other HMO studies the Department releases to the public that identifies the HMO by name.

 D. Vaccines for Children (BadgerCare Plus Only)